 If you use fresh juices, use them sparingly as all the dietary fibre has been removed from the juice making it quickly converted to sugar in the body.
 Many of the nutrients you want to consume are bound to the fibre particles in fruit and vegetables.
 The juicing process removes a lot of these nutrients, and can impact blood sugar levels in those individuals who have intolerance or insulin conditions.

-6 Things You Don't Need To Add To Smoothies
+Things Not To Add To Smoothies

 These ingredients have absolutely no place in smoothie recipes in my personal and professional opinion.
 They are too sugar-rich and ramp up the calories for very little health benefits: